overextended/overextended.github.io/docs/ox_core/Getting Started/index.md

 :::caution

-This resource is **not production ready**.
-Breaking changes are guaranteed, and support is limited.
+This resource is does not have a stable (v1.0) release; breaking changes are likely.
-Documentation may fall behind and be rendered obsolete.
+Documentation may not be kept updated in some cases.

 :::